Multiple Maniacs: Plot

-Lady Divine (Divine) is the owner and operator of The Cavalcade of Perversion, a free exhibit of various perversions and fetish acts and obscenities, such as the "Puke Eater".
+Lady Divine is the owner and operator of the Cavalcade of Perversion, a traveling freak show of various perversions and fetish acts and obscenities, such as the "Puke Eater".
 The show is free, but the various performers must persuade and even physically drag reluctant passersby to attend.

 At the finale to every show, Lady Divine appears and robs the patrons at gunpoint.
-This arrangement seems successful to Mr. David (David Lochary), Lady Divine's lover, but Lady Divine becomes bored with the routine and decides to murder the patrons rather than merely robbing them.
-After escaping the murder scene, she comes home to Cookie (Cookie Mueller), her prostitute daughter, and her new boyfriend Steve (Paul Swift), a member of the Weather Underground.
+This arrangement seems successful to Mr. David, Lady Divine's lover, but Lady Divine becomes bored with the routine and decides to murder the patrons rather than merely robbing them.
+After escaping the murder scene, she comes home to Cookie, her prostitute daughter, and her new boyfriend Steve, a member of the Weather Underground.

-Lady Divine receives a call from Edith (Edith Massey), proprietor of the local bar, who informs her that Mr. David had been at her bar with another woman (Mary Vivian Pearce).
+Lady Divine receives a call from Edith, proprietor of the local bar, who informs her that Mr. David had been at her bar with another woman.
 Lady Divine heads there to catch them, but is raped on the way by two glue-sniffers.
 Meanwhile, Mr. David and his new lover Bonnie, a woman who desperately wants to be part of the troupe, engage in sex acts at the home he shares with Lady Divine, during which Bonnie anally penetrates him with a dildo.

-While Lady Divine contemplates her rape, the Infant of Prague (Michael Renner Jr.) appears and leads her to a church.
-Making her way uncertainly into the church, Lady Divine prays, but is then approached and seduced by a strange young woman named Mink (Mink Stole).
+While Lady Divine contemplates her rape, the Infant of Prague appears and leads her to a church.
+Making her way uncertainly into the church, Lady Divine prays, but is then approached and seduced by a strange young woman named Mink.
 They have a sexual encounter in the church pew, with Mink inserting a rosary in Divine's rectum while describing the Stations of the Cross.